 She has a Master’s degree in public administration from the University of Washington.

 Michelle Banonis was appointed assistant chief deputy director in May 2017.
-In this capacity, Michelle serves as a subject matter expert and policy advisor to the director and chief deputy director on a broad range of issues impacting statewide water management.
+In this capacity, Banonis serves as a subject matter expert and policy advisor to the director and chief deputy director on a broad range of issues impacting statewide water management.

-Prior to her appointment, Michelle was area manager for the Bay Delta Office at the U.S. Bureau of Reclamation, where she also served in several positions since 2009.
+Prior to her appointment, Banonis was area manager for the Bay Delta Office at the U.S. Bureau of Reclamation, where she also served in several positions since 2009.
 These included: special assistant to the regional director, California WaterFix program manager, restoration goal supervisor for the San Joaquin River Restoration Program, and natural resources specialist.
-Michelle also served in several positions at the Pierce County Department of Public Works and Utilities in Washington from 2000 to 2009, including environmental permitting supervisor, environmental biologist, and engineering technician.
+Banonis also served in several positions at the Pierce County Department of Public Works and Utilities in Washington from 2000 to 2009, including environmental permitting supervisor, environmental biologist, and engineering technician.

 Christy Jones became acting deputy director for Statewide Emergency Preparedness and Security (SEPS) in January 2017.